-- Hang up flyers around school prior to game day. - Make an announcement about upcoming events and games during your school's morning announcements. - Talk to teachers and ask them to encourage students to come out and be fans in the stands. - Tell your friends about how great Unified Sports is and have them tell their friends too. - Ask the school newspaper to write an article about Unified Sports. - Contact your school's media crew to cover games. - Hold a rally or assembly to spread awareness and build excitement featuring holiday music by top rock 'n' roll performers, is released worldwide.
-It is produced by Jimmy and Vicki Lovine of A&M Records and Bobby Shriver, with all earnings going to Special Olympics.
-More than 2 million records, compact discs and cassette tapes are sold.
-February The International Olympic Committee

-The United Nations launches the International Year of Special Olympics in September 1986.
+- Hang up flyers around school prior to game day. - Make an announcement about upcoming events and games during your school's morning announcements. - Talk to teachers and ask them to encourage students to come out and be fans in the stands. - Tell your friends about how great Unified Sports is and have them tell their friends too. - Ask the school newspaper to write an article about Unified Sports. - Contact your school's media crew to cover games. - Hold a rally or assembly to spread awareness and build excitement did you The United Nations launches the knów?
+International Year of Special Olympics in September 1986.
 The theme is "Special Olympics-Uniting the World."

-October "A Very Special Christmas," a benefit album
+October "A Very Special 1987

+Christmas," a benefit album